dotnet/project-system/docs/build-acceleration.md

 A reference assembly is a DLLs that models the public API of a project, without any actual implementation.

 During build, reference assembly timestamps are only updated when their project's public API changes.
-Incremental build systems use file-system timestamps for many of their optimisations.
+Incremental build systems use file system timestamps for many of their optimisations.
 If project changes are internal-only (e.g. method bodies, private members added/removed, documentation changed) then the timestamp is not changed.
 Knowing the time at which a public API was last changed allows skipping some compilation.

 This is useful in multi-project builds, where projects reference one another.
 Consider two projects, where `A` references `B`: